-Today is a great day to celebrate the happy birthday anniversary of President Gerald R. Ford.
+Today is a great day to remember a great Michigan Man named Gerald R. Ford.
 According to the Wikipedia article linked below, Ford was born on this day at Omaha, Nebraska in 1913.
 He was actually named Leslie Lynch King, Junior at birth.
 His parents separated in 1913 and his mother Dorothy, remarried in 1916.
 After his mother remarried, she called him Gerald Rudolph Ford, Jr. in honor of her second husband.
 Apparently, the paperwork lagged for a few years.
 Mr. Ford did not change his name “officially” until December 3, 1935.

 The good news was that Gerald R. Ford made Coach Kipke’s varsity in 1932.
 The bad news was that he was playing behind a future All-American center named Chuck Bernard.
 So, Gerald Ford played a lot of good football on offense and defense for Michigan.
 He didn’t earn any starts, but he earned a letter and was an important part of a Big Ten and National championship team in 1932.
 Michigan finished the season with perfect records of 8-0-0 overall and 6-0-0 in the Big Ten.

-Finally, in 1934, Gerald R. Ford finally got what he wanted – a starting job as the center of the Michigan Football team.
+Finally, in 1934, Gerald R. Ford’s hard work paid off.
+He earned the starting job as the center of the Michigan Football team.
 Unfortunately, the 1934 team was not very good.
 In fact, it was the first Wolverine football squad to lose seven games in one season.
 The Wolverines finished with a final record of 1 win 7 losses.
 They were the first team to lose all six conference games.
 Yes, it was pretty bad, but Gerald Ford was a ray of sunshine amidst all the darkness.
 He made a ton of blocks and tackles for Michigan that season and was elected at the Most Valuable Player on the 1934 Michigan Football team.

-So, on the one-hundred and fourth anniversary of his birth, let us remember a special Wolverine named President Gerald R. Ford.
+So, on the twelfth anniversary his death, let us remember a special Wolverine named President Gerald R. Ford.
 Mr. Ford epitomized the spirit of a true, blue Michigan Man.
 He was not the biggest man to ever play “center” at Michigan, but pound-for-pound – he may have been the toughest!
 He was that good.
-His teammates certainly appreciated his contributions to Michigan Football and so should too.
-Please take a moment today to think good things about Gerald R. Ford – the only Wolverine to become President of the United States!
+His teammates certainly appreciated his contributions to Michigan Football and we should too.
+Please take a moment today to think good things about President Gerald R. Ford – the only Wolverine to become President of the United States!
 President Gerald R. Ford died on December 26, 2006 at the age of ninety-three.
 May President Gerald R. Ford continue to rest in eternal peace.
 Go Blue!